Everything PR News

 The Disciplines Inside Modern Beauty AI Communications

 Editorial authority building.
 Sustained earned coverage in Tier 1 beauty editorial.
-Still essential.
 The metric has shifted toward citation quality and source pool inclusion.
-(See: Cosmetics Authority — Editorial vs.
+Full picture: Beauty PR in 2026: Influencer Fatigue, AI Search, and the Return of Earned Media.

 Generative engine optimization (GEO).
 The technical and content discipline of building citation density and recommendation share.
-(See: Beauty GEO and AI Search Visibility.)
+Full framework: The GEO Operating Stack.

 Crisis preparedness.
-Beauty’s exposure to ingredient controversies, contamination, adverse reactions, viral creator callouts, and greenwashing scrutiny makes crisis capability non-negotiable.
-(See: Beauty Brand Crisis Case Studies.)
+Beauty's exposure to ingredient controversies, contamination, adverse reactions, viral creator callouts, and greenwashing scrutiny makes crisis capability non-negotiable.
+Anchor framework: EPR Crisis PR pillar.

 How Beauty Brands Measure AI Communications Performance